 If the figure has been previously published a credit line should be included and permission in writing to reproduce should be supplied.
 Color photographs can be accepted for publication, but the cost to be covered by the authors.

 PATIENTS IN PHOTOGRAPHS ARE NOT TO BE RECOGNISABLE

 Tables.
 Tables should be self-explanatory, double spaced on separate sheets with the table number and title above the table and explanatory notes below.
 Roman numbers should be used for tables and correspond with the order in which the table is first mentioned in the text.

 References in the list must be numbered as they appear in the text, with the reference number superscript.

-DOI NUMBER MUST BE INCLUDED WITH EACH REFERENCE (when available and preceded by https://doi.org/).
+DOI NAME MUST BE INCLUDED WITH EACH REFERENCE (when available and preceded by https://doi.org/).
 If not available, indicate the PMID number

 Examples of the correct format for citation of references:

 Please check each item of the following checklist before mailing:

 - Three-six index terms, short title for running head (no more than 40 letter spaces) on the title page.

 - Name(s) of the author(s) in full, name(s) of institution(s) in the original language, address for correspondence with email address on the second page.